 - What is my competition doing that I am not?

 From your asked and answered questions, you should be able to see your next steps in front of you.
-Now that you can see (visualize!) what you're good at and what needs work, as well as who your allies and your competitors are, you can begin to take action.
+Now that you can see (visualize!) what you're good at and what needs work, as well as who your allies and your competitors are, what tools you may require like that time and billing software, you can begin to take action.
 Take notes on what your peers do well and look for shortcomings.
 Email contacts, friends and peers to set up meetings and coffee dates.
 Sign up for educational workshops to hone your skills.
 Keep your SWOT matrix somewhere you work, and check off successes seized opportunities – and cross out eliminated weaknesses and threats!